Solrys/Credit_Risk_Analysis/README.md

 ### Summary
 After trying the 6 methods mentioned, I analyzed the outcomes to find the best model to accurately detect loan risk.
-I did this in two parts.
+I did this in three parts.

 1)I looked for a model with the highest sensitivity so that low risk loans would not go undedected.
 That correlating statistic for this is the recall rate for high risk.